EdwinKuttappi/fastpage1/_posts/2022-12-13-SDSTEMStartup.md

  - Was very hard for him to get a job in 2008 when the Stock Market was not in a stable condition
  - He worked in some Tech Areas but he wanted in the Tech Space he wanted to be in
  - As time went on, he slowly worked towards becoming a Development Operator
- - A Developement Operator is someone who deploys the software and they make sure everything is secure and goes as planned
+ - A Development Operator is someone who deploys the software and they make sure everything is secure and goes as planned
  - When Security is said, it is not his primary occupation to secure the network but more to look at it and see if everything goes as planned
- - He moved down to San DIego because his girlfriend lived here
+ - He moved down to San Diego because his girlfriend lived here
  - He was looking for a new role and then found Qualcomm and was hired by **Mr. Mortensen** 😲
- - He has worked on a bunch of different types of learning like Continous Learning
+ - He has worked on a bunch of different types of learning like Continuous Learning
  - He also used to Work at Twitter specifically at a lot of different Data Centers
  - Everything in Twitter used to be a REST API until 2 years ago
  - He works currently at a company called Mysten Labs